A Listener’s Guide to Yes’s “Tales from Topographic Oceans”

 vocal theme returns now a gentle verse/chorus song with some extra development

-High piano notes recall the moog ornamentation from the beginning of “Revealing” (side 1)
+High piano notes also recall the moog ornamentation from the beginning of “Revealing” (side 1)

 Finale – guitar climax revisiting Ritual guitar theme, Flutter theme, Steps theme over angular modulations that recall the chord changes under the solo before the Drum war